No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-Attorneys interested in Personal Injury cases and building a practice, or expanding their current PI practice focus, will want to attend this program!
+Attorneys interested in Personal Injury cases and building a practice, or expanding their current PI practice focus, will find this program very helpful.

-Faculty at this program will discuss a variety of personal injury cases, such as medical malpractice, premise & product liability, insurance issues, and auto negligence and provide depo strategies unique to Personal Injury cases.
-Faculty will also discuss critical ethical issues.
+During this course, our faculty covers a variety of personal injury cases, such as medical malpractice, premise & product liability, insurance issues, and auto negligence and provide depo strategies unique to Personal Injury cases.
+They also discuss critical ethical issues.

 If you are interested in Personal Injury law, are new to the field, would like to expand your current PI practice to more topic areas in the field, or would just like to learn more of the basics in case you need to answer questions for your clients, this is a great program for you.